pnuu/fmiopendata/README.md

 ### Download and calibrate latest radar reflectivity (dBZ) composite

 This parser requires the `rasterio` library to be installed.
+All radar queries will work.

 ```python